 More than 150 state-funded community colleges and universities located in the WICHE region participate in WUE.
 To find out whether or not an institution that you’re interested in participates in WUE, check our website.
 If your destination institution is not listed, then it does not participate in WUE.

 No, not at this time.

 A few WUE institutions offer complete degrees online at the WUE rate.
 To find out whether or not an institution offers the WUE rate for an online major you're interested in, call them directly and ask.

 I am interested in enrolling in an institution that is not located in a WICHE state.
 Is this possible through WUE?

 Sorry.
 We can’t help you if your institution is located outside of the WICHE region.
 WUE institutions are located in the WICHE member states of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington and Wyoming.
 There are programs similar to WUE in other regions.
 If you are in the mid-west, visit www.mhec.org.
 If you are in the southern United States, visit http://www.sreb.org/.
 And if you are in the northeast, visit http://www.nebhe.org/.

 Must a student demonstrate financial need to receive the discounted WUE rate?

-Most enrolling institutions do not require that applicants show financial need to receive the WUE rate, however, a few do.
+Most enrolling institutions do not require applicants to show financial need to receive the WUE rate.
+However, a few do.
 Check the institution’s WUE profile.
-If they ask you to complete a FAFSA, then it is possible that financial need may be part of the institution's WUE selection criteria.
+If completion of the FAFSA is required, then demonstrated financial need may be part of the institution's WUE selection criteria.